-- 12.G.
+- 12.I.2.
+Scores for all matches completed prior to the Withdrawal request will be retained. - 12.J.
 Two-Match Minimum.
 In all USA PICKLEBALL-sanctioned tournaments, each entrant shall be entitled to participate in a minimum of two scheduled matches per event entered.
-Exception: Single Elimination Without Consolation events quarantee only 1 match per event. - 12.H.
+Exception: Single Elimination Without Consolation events quarantee only 1 match per event. - 12.K.
 Scheduling Matches.
-A player is not permitted to enter multiple events scheduled on the same day with an overlapping time frame. - 12.1.
+A player is not permitted to enter multiple events scheduled on the same day with an overlapping time frame. - 12.L.
 Doubles Play.
-A doubles team shall consist of two players who meet the classification requirements to participate in a particular division of play. - 12.I.1.
+A doubles team shall consist of two players who meet the classification requirements to participate in a particular division of play. - 12.L.1.
 In an event based upon skill rating, the higher-rated player determines the team's ability level.
 In an adult event (ages 19 and over) based upon age grouping, the lower age of the team members will determine the team's age classification.
-Players may play in a

-- younger division unless prohibited by the rules of the National Senior Games Association. - 12.I.2.
+Players may play in a younger division unless prohibited by the rules of the National Senior Games Association. - 12.L.2.
 Juniors (ages 18 and under) may enter any junior event for which they are age qualified.
-If a junior event is not available or does not receive enough entrants, or at the Tournament Director's permission, juniors may play as adults in the 19-and-over events. - 12.J.
-Partner change may be made prior to the first-round match, with the consent of the Tournament Director, if the change is due to injury, illness, or circumstances beyond the control of the player. - 12.J.1.
-Under no circumstances can a partner change be made after the partners have begun team play. - 12.K.
-Court Changes.
-In USA PICKLEBALL-sanctioned tournaments, the Tournament Director or designee may decide on a change of courts after the completion of any tournament game if such a change will accommodate better spectator or playing conditions.
+If a junior event is not available or does not receive enough entrants, or at the Tournament Director's permission, juniors may play as adults in the 19-and-over events. - 12.M.
+Partner Changes.
+Partner change may be made prior to the first-round match, with the consent of the Tournament Director, if the change is due to injury, illness, or circumstances beyond the control of the player. - 12.M.1.Under no circumstances can a partner change be made after the partners have begun team play.